schachdavid/plant-data/readme.md

 ### evalg (src/evolutionaryAlgorithm.js)

-An evolutionary alogrithm to find best matching plants to grow in raised garden bed.
+An evolutionary alogrithm to find best matching plants to grow in a raised garden bed.

 Run using: